ViaQ/fluent-plugin-viaq_data_model/README.md

 * `default_keep_fields` - comma delimited string - default: `''`
   * This is the default list of fields to keep as top level fields in the record
   * `default_keep_fields message,@timestamp,ident` - do not move these fields into the `undefined` field
+  * The default list of fields comes from the list of top level fields defined in the ViaQ https://github.com/ViaQ/elasticsearch-templates - see below for an example of how to extract those fields to set the default value for `default_keep_fields`
 * `extra_keep_fields` - comma delimited string - default: `''`
   * This is an extra list of fields to keep in addition to `default_keep_fields` - mostly useful as a way to hard code the